 With this in mind, you should know that the secret to forming these relationships is by taking an alternative approach to every other publisher.
 That is to say, be personal and show genuine interest in the blogger rather than send a cold reading pitch.
 As a rule, you can be helpful and show genuine concern for their work and this will surely make them a lot more inclined to respond positively.

 As soon as you connect with the right blogger, the brief you provide is critical to the outcome.
-In other words, you must provide a specific outline so that they can create the best possible story for their readers.
-However, your Kickstarter page should contain most of the information needed to create this story and an experienced blogger should have little trouble working from this page.
+In other words, you must provide a specific outline.
+So that they can create the best possible story for their readers.
+However, your Kickstarter page should contain most of the information needed to create this story and an expe In other worienced blogger should have little trouble working from this page.

 If this is your first time contacting bloggers, it is important to remember that you need to value these services.
 In many instances, bloggers will refuse to work with others solely based on the initial interaction.
 If you provide too many guidelines, this can also leave the blogger feeling restricted or even used.
 In the end, respect goes a long way.